All Episodes

 I don't really care.

-But isn't it really the president's agenda and he chooses who's around him?
+But isn't it really the president's agenda?

-And if those people don't agree with his agenda, that's their problem, not his problem, and he's been pretty consistent checking off his checklist of promises he made.
+And if those people don't agree with his agenda, that's their problem, not his problem.

-So here as you point out at the very beginning of our conversation, you have all these different things going on.
+So as you point out at the very beginning of our conversation, you have all these different things going on.

 All these different things are going on simultaneously.